The geotools-users email list is a great place to start out; ask questions and share tips and tricks on using the library.

 The GeoTools community is available on IRC for a little bit of Question and Answer.
 You can often find active developers, helpful users, and all manner of activity.

 If you are new to IRC, you will need to find an IRC client (Pidgin, mIRC, or even Colloquy on mac).

 The information you need to configure your IRC client are:

-A recent fad is the advent of question and answer forums, while these websites are not an official means of communication they do offer a an advantage over the traditional email list in that good answers can be voted relevant.
+A recent fad is the advent of question and answer forums, while these websites are not an official means of communication they do offer an advantage over the traditional email list in that good answers can be voted relevant.

 Tips for use:

 Here are some forums we are aware of at this time:

 If you seriously have a deadline, or find you are spending too much time reading this documentation please consider setting up a support contract with any of the following organisations.

 Please consider this as an option, especially if you do not have a background in Geospatial Science or stuck between a bug and a deadline.
 Remember that the documentation is constructed by volunteers, or people like you hiring an organisation to for specific work.